 What happens when you hide a comment on Facebook?

-You may be asking yourself another question: If I hide someone’s comment on Facebook, will they know?
+You may be pondering the question: if you hide a comment on Facebook, does the person know?
 The answer isn’t that easy.
-Indeed, Facebook will not send the author any notifications, but still, they may sniff out the deception and quickly find out what happened.
-In consequence, the person who wrote the comment may lose the trust they had towards your brand, get angry, and find another outlet – a space out of your control to vent their frustration.
+Facebook will not send the author any notifications, but still, they may sniff out the deception and quickly find out what happened.
+As it happens, the person who wrote the comment may lose the trust they had towards your brand, see red and find another outlet – a space out of your control to blow off steam.

 Can you unhide comments on Facebook?